ORNL/AdditiveFOAM/tutorials/AMB2018-02-B/README.md

 This tutorial demonstrates an AdditiveFOAM single-track case calibrated to the AMBenchmark 2018 AMB2018-02-B single-track data.

-The purpose of this tutorial is to provide a calibrated AMBench baseline case using a fixed analytic heat source and adaptive refinement.
+The purpose of this tutorial is to provide a calibrated AMBench baseline case using a Gaussian heat source model.

 ## Reference